allusis/base-pug/README.md

 ## To do:
 - Find some contributors for help and sanity checks.
-- Update gulp to compile Pug and Sass files.
+- Update/Add gulp to compile Pug and Sass files.